 - …. the loop continues on remaining bits

 When all the bit have been processed the SAR contains a bit code which better approximate the input value.
-Note that the each bit of the SAR requires is determined in a clock cycle, thus the total time required by SAR to perform a conversion is equal to the resolution of the ADC expressed in bits.
+Note that each bit of the SAR requires is determined in a clock cycle, thus the total time required by SAR to perform a conversion is equal to the resolution of the ADC expressed in bits.
 The total number of clock cycles required is thus

 Multiplexed input and sequences

-Each STM32 ADC has many input sources usually named channel, anyway the ADC can sample one channel at time thus the channels are multiplexed.
+Each STM32 ADC has many input sources usually named channel, anyway, the ADC can sample one channel at a time thus the channels are multiplexed.
 These channels are identified with a progressive number starting from 0, the first 16 channels are usually assigned to external sources (e.g. are connectable to the outside world through the GPIO peripheral).
 Other channels are internal sources like the VBAT (e.g. the voltage of the backup battery usually used to keep up the Real Time Clock) or like the VTEMP (e.g. the voltage of internal temperature sensor).

 External inputs are assigned to some specific GPIO which shall be configured in Analog Mode to ensure the proper connection with the ADC.
-You can find information about these assignments exploring the Datasheet of the STM32 and you should also take a look to the article Using STM32’s GPIO with ChibiOS’ PAL Driver if you didn’t.
+You can find information about these assignments exploring the Datasheet of the STM32 and you should also take a look at the article Using STM32’s GPIO with ChibiOS’ PAL Driver if you didn’t.

 If you are not familiar with shift and bitwise operators you should definitely read Registers and bit masks which is a short article that explains how to deal with read-modify-write paradigm and registers in general.